Sandra Amaral, MD, MHS

 Sandra Amaral, MD, MHS, is Medical Director of the Kidney Transplant and Hand Transplant programs at Children’s Hospital of Philadelphia.
-She leads the Kidney Transplant Transition Clinic Program, and is also the founder and Director of the CHOPEd Cooking Camp for youth with kidney disease.
-She is an Assistant Professor of Pediatrics and Epidemiology at the Perelman School of Medicine at the University of Pennsylvania.
+She leads the Kidney Transplant Transition Clinic Program, and is also the founder and Director of the CHOPed Cooking Camp for youth with kidney disease.
+She is an Associate Professor of Pediatrics and Associate Professor of Epidemiology at the Perelman School of Medicine at the University of Pennsylvania.

 Dr. Amaral completed her undergraduate training at Wesleyan University, with a major in Western European History, Philosophy and Literature.
 She received her MD from the Medical College of Pennsylvania-Hahnemann University School of Medicine, and completed her internship and residency in pediatrics at the Medical College of Wisconsin in Milwaukee.
 She completed her pediatric nephrology fellowship training at Johns Hopkins in Baltimore, and received a Master of Health Science Degree in Biostatistics and Epidemiology from the Bloomberg School of Public Health at Johns Hopkins.
 Dr. Amaral served as an Assistant Professor of Pediatrics at Emory University-Children’s Healthcare of Atlanta from 2006-2011 before she joined CHOP.